confidential-containers/confidentialcontainers.org/content/en/docs/features/encrypted-images.md

 }
 ```

-Finally the resulting encrypted image can be provisioned to an image registry.
+Finally, the resulting encrypted image can be provisioned to an image registry.

 ```bash
 ENCRYPTED_IMAGE=some-private.registry.io/coco/nginx:encrypted